seankamugasa/Blog-App/README.md

 # Django-Blog-App
 HOW IT WORKS !!!

+-Assuming you have read the entire licence governung this source code.

 --Assuming you are using Visual studio text editor in Ubuntu-- Run the following in your terminal.